netdata/netdata/health/notifications/twilio/README.md

 - to get your SID, and Token from <https://www.twilio.com/console>
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Twilio
+## Configure Netdata to send alert notifications to Twilio

 > ### Info
 >